 More than 16 million cubic yards of material must be removed during initial construction.
 Of that amount, approximately 12 million cubic yards of silt, clay, sand and gravel will be dredged from the river portion of the project.
 The bulk of the dredging is being performed by hopper and hydraulic pipeline dredges, with a bucket dredge used for rock removal in the Marcus Hook area.
-The river material is being placed at five existing federal upland confined disposal facilities (CDFs) in New Jersey.
+The river material is being placed at five existing federal upland confined disposal facilities (CDFs) in New Jersey and Pennsylvania.
 (All these sites have been used for channel maintenance ever since it was deepened to 40 feet in the early 1940s, and have more than enough long-term capacity to continue in that role for at least 50 years after the deepening is complete.)

 The remaining 4 million cubic yards is primarily good quality sand from the Delaware Bay, half of which is being dredged and placed for initial construction of the Corps' coastal storm damage reduction project (dune and beach nourishment) at Broadkill Beach, Del.
 The rest will be placed at one of the federal upland CDFs (Artificial Island) under a future contract.